St. Lucia Distillers 1931: Second Edition

 According to SLD, the Second Edition is made up as follows:

 “The casks selected for the second edition of 1931 was [sic] put down in 2004, 2005 and 2006.
-These include casks containing 100% Coffey Still distillates matured in a combination of American white oak casks and port casks.
+These include casks containing 100% Coffey Still distillates matured in a combination of seven American white oak casks and two port casks.
 In addition, we selected casks with 100% Pot Still and 50/50 blends of Pot/Coffey Still aged in American white oak.
-The blend was assembled and then placed back into American white oak casks for a period of three months for a final marriage before being bottled.”
+The blend was assembled and then placed back into American white oak casks for a period of three months for a final marriage before being chill-filtered and bottled.”
+6,000 bottles were produced.

 So, once again, there is a lot going on in this blend and is a true reflection of the art of a master blender’s ability to be able to pull together multiple rums in such a way.